-Land Skills Training and Assessments currently provide a thorough examination service for arboricultural climbing and rigging equipment to many of our clients and are happy to provide practical advice on how the regulations apply to arboriculture.
+Land Skills Training and Assessments provide a thorough examination service for arboricultural climbing and rigging equipment.
+We are happy to provide practical advice on how the regulations apply to arboriculture.
 If you simply have a question or wish to discuss equipment inspections please feel free to call 01306 876404 or email your query to email@example.com

 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)

 Whether you are an individual looking to have a kit inspected for the first time or a large organisation with many climbing kits, Land Skills Training and Assessments are able to help you meet the main requirements of LOLER relating to the inspection of arboricultural climbing equipment.

 Equipment should be subject to a pre-use check by the user

 - A written recorded interim inspection should be kept for equipment subject to high levels of wear and tear.

 - A thorough examination should be carried out at least every six months by a competent person.